NetworkwithJosh/IT-Project/CustomerService/Communication-Best-Practices.md

 - I ask if they want more detail or just the fix.
   *Would you like a quick explanation of what caused the issue, or should I walk you through just the steps to fix it?*

+- I focus on what the issue means for the user, not the technical terminology.
+  *There was a permissions issue, which means your account couldn’t access the folder.
+I've corrected that, and you should have access now.*